CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 3 ** 4
 ```

-So with this in mind, we can evaluate expressions using Node.
+We can evaluate expressions using Node.
 In addition to this, we can use operators.
 So in these questions, we have two numbers, 10 and 32, and some sort of operation in each case sum, product and remainder.
-Instead of writing sum of 10 and 32, we can write 10 + 32.
+Instead of writing "sum of 10 and 32", we can write `10 + 32`.
-10 + 32, consists of the number 10, the symbol + and the number 32.
-So this group of symbols represents the sum of 10 and 32.
-We also say that 10 + 32 is an expression.
+The symbols `10 + 32`, consists of the number `10`, the symbol `+` and the number `32`.
+So this _group of symbols represents the sum of 10 and 32_.
+In JavaScript, we say that 10 + 32 is an **expression**.

 An expression is a combination of values and operators that will evaluate to a single value.
 So we say that 10 + 32 evaluates to 42.